Gomukh - The origin of River Ganga

 Bhujbasa has got its name from the Birch trees that are found in abundance here.
 Birch is called ‘Bhurja’ in Sanskrit.

 The bark of this tree is very long lasting and in ancient India was used for writing on.
 We reached Bhujbasa just before dark.
 In spite of having the prior booking, the staff of the GVMN informed us that there was no booking in our name and he has already allotted the dormitory to somebody else.

 Next morning we needed to start very early for we had to return to Gangotri the same day and it’s going to be a really long day for us.
 When we came out of the tent the next morning, we found the water in the drain has turned into ice.
-But the real surprise was something else.
-It was a horse that strayed behind and couldn’t get out as the compound gate was closed.
-It was this horse that was nudging at our tent during the night for an exit point and we mistook it for a cheetah.
-We looked at each other and laughed out.
 The staffs of the GMVN were not ready to get up that early in the morning to provide us with some hot water.
 We somehow washed our faces in that ice cold water and started for Gomukh.

 After going up for some distance there was nothing but boulders to walk on – as if you are walking on a sea of boulders.

 Sometimes you also get a glimpse of Mount Shivling.